• Skip to main content

 It's a fact.
 I feel best eating green food.
 And, yeah, I'm an organic girl whenever possible.
 Spending the extra money on organic food is my donation to the planet.
 But do what you can afford, because all veggies and fruit are good.

 I get a kick out of creating and consuming quick and easy soup recipes, and this is one of them.
-It’s the quick version of this green velvety soup.
+It's a slightly quicker version of this green velvety soup.

 It's kind of like Vichyssoise (cold potato soup), only green, and made with cauliflower instead of potatoes.
 Cauliflower is a great sub for potatoes, especially if you're cutting down or avoiding complex carbs.
 I eat this hot or warm, but it can be consumed at any temperature.